csiro-crop-informatics/repset/README.md

 1. Add an indexing template to [`templates/index`](templates/index) subdirectory.
 2. Add an alignment template(s) to [`templates/rna`](templates/rna) and/or [`templates/dna`](templates/dna) subdirectories.
+3. Add one or more sets of aligner parameters to [conf/aligners.config](conf/aligners.config).
-3. Update [conf/containers.config](conf/containers.config) by specifying a docker hub repository from which an image will be pulled by the pipeline.
+4. Update [conf/containers.config](conf/containers.config) by specifying a docker hub repository from which an image will be pulled by the pipeline.

 ## Example